molpopgen/fwdpy11/doc/pages/advancedtopics.rst

    is an offset from zero, so add 1.0 to convert to a fitness if needed.

-   :param diploid: An individual
-   :type diploid: fwdpy11.DiploidGenotype
-   :param genomes: A population's genomes list
+   :param pop: The population
-   :type genomes: fwdpy11.HaploidGenomeVector
+   :type pop: fwdpy11.DiploidPopulation
-   :param mutations: A population's mutations list
+   :param metadata: The offspring metadata
-   :type mutations: fwdpy11.MutationVector
+   :type metadata: fwdpy11.DiploidMetadata
    :returns: Sum of effect sizes
    :rtype: float